felipeagger/c-http-server-from-scratch/README.md

 # c-http-server-from-scratch

-This is a implementation of Http server using directly Linux SystemCalls.
+This is a implementation of Http server using Linux SystemCalls.

 There are some implementations:
 - simple-server.c: Using only accept syscall.
 - epoll-server.c: Using epoll syscall with 10 events.
-- io_uring.c: TODO.
+- uring-server.c: Using io_uring (liburing) with queue depth 256.

 ### Default port is 8080.